-It has revealed an angry old-fashioned anti-clerical Christian-leftist of the type more familiar with liberation theology than orthodox Christian doctrine.
+It has revealed an angry, old-fashioned, anti-clerical Christian-leftist of the type more familiar with liberation theology than orthodox Christian doctrine.
 Until recently, Correa was fond of claiming he was the only Latin American leftist leader with a good relationship with the Catholic Church.

 That's no longer the case.

-Like his self-described "personal friend," Venezuela's Hugo Chavez, Correa now publically insults Catholic clergy.
+Like his self-described "personal friend," Venezuela's Hugo Chavez, Correa now publicly insults Catholic clergy.
 The Church, he says, wants to keep Ecuadorians in "darkness."
 Correa even accused the bishops of "stabbing me in the back" by questioning his proposed constitution.
 (Incidentally, Correa also derides Ecuador's press as "a group of wild beasts.")
 His language was so extreme that Ecuador's Council of Lay Catholics issued a public statement asking the president to tone down his rhetoric.

-Correa's rage may have been provoked after he admitted in a radio-interview that his government paid two Spanish socialists associated with a left-wing hyper-secularist Spanish think-tank to help draft the proposed constitution.
+Correa's rage may have been provoked after he admitted in a radio interview that his government paid two Spanish socialists associated with a left-wing, hyper-secularist Spanish think tank to help draft the proposed constitution.
 No one should be surprised by this.
 After all, Correa calls Cuba's Communist dictatorship a "democracy."

 Even more sinister is the emergence of a coordinated wave of harassment of the Church.
 Death threats have been made against Archbishop Antonio Arregui of Guayaquil, and there are efforts to file criminal charges against him.
 The archbishop's criticisms of the new constitution, it is alleged, violate the clergy's legal obligation, enshrined in Ecuador's 1937 agreement with the Vatican, to abstain from partisan politics.
-But, the bishops note, the same agreement explicitly acknowledges the clergy's freedom to publically defend Christian doctrine and morality.
+But, the bishops note, the same agreement explicitly acknowledges the clergy's freedom to publicly defend Christian doctrine and morality.